mgutz/mapper/README.md

 ## Benchmarks

 Time for 100,000 iterations alternating between insert and select.
 See `test/bench` or run `make bench`.

-    mysql-libmysqlclient    0m29.871s
+    node-mysql-libmysqlclient   0m24.272s
-    mapper                  0m35.187s
+    mapper                      0m33.462s
-    node-mysql              1m5.828s
+    node-mysql                  0m49.919s

 The take away is `mysql-libmysqlclient` is a much faster driver than the widely used `mysql` driver.
-Mapper adds a little overhead but is still faster than raw `mysql` driver.
-These numbers fluctuate.
-NOTE: most runs show `mapper` performing around 30% better than `mysql`.
+Mapper, which is based on `mysql-libmysqlclient` adds overhead but is still faster than raw `mysql` driver.

+Most test runs show `mapper` performing around 30% better than `mysql` driver.

 ## Implementation Best Practice